 The Coralline Crag, a Pliocene seabed (about 4 million years old) unique to Suffolk, is home to myriads of fossil sea shells.
 And amongst these relative giants, in 1977 Professor Richard West of Cambridge University discovered fossil pollen grains, so minute that no detail can be seen with the naked eye.
 It was obvious that they had arrived wind-blown from neighbouring land, and what trees they represented!
 There are giant redwoods, umbrella pines, and many others, now exotic to our shores, as well as more familiar oaks and birches.
 And thus was born the idea of Suffolk's Pliocene Forest, an interpretation project of over 100 sponsored living trees representing their Pliocene ancestral genera.
 They grow on private land at Sutton and walkers on the footpath passing by Rockhall Wood SSSI can see the young forest and GeoSuffolk's panel about the project.
 Click on the picture below for the large version.

-In Autumn the trees are tall enough to 'paint the sky' - the coniferous Dawn Redwood, Metasequoia glyptostroboides, with its beautiful foxy-red colouring along with the gentle pinks and reds of Taxodium distichum and Glyptostrobus pensilis with their preference for swampy conditions.
+Seven years on the trees are tall enough to 'paint the sky' - in Autumn, the coniferous Dawn Redwood, Metasequoia glyptostroboides, shows its beautiful foxy-red colouring along with the gentle pinks and reds of Taxodium distichum and Glyptostrobus pensilis with their preference for swampy conditions.
 The deciduous larches, especially Larix kaempferi are colourful and among the deciduous trees even the young pinnate leaved Meliosma veitchiorum demonstrates what splendour the future holds.
 Last but certainly not least are the Acers and Oaks - of the former Acer palmatum 'Ozakasuki' with its deep crimson blur has much promise along with A. davidii and A. saccharinum, as also do Quercus rubra and Q. pontica (Armenian Oak).
 The original Pliocene forest would have been equally pleasing to the autumn eye.

 Taxodium distichum and Glyptostrobus pensilis